Trucker guidetruckerBlogtrucker

 - Manual Timesheets.
 While less efficient, some companies still rely on paper timesheets where employees manually write down their start and end times.

 Each of these tracking methods serves a specific purpose and can be tailored to fit your operational needs.
 Whether you’re using an ELD, a mobile app, or manual logs, the key is to ensure accuracy and consistency.
 Mistakes in recording your Hours of Service can lead to violations, fines, and even out-of-service orders, so it’s crucial to choose a method that works best for you and aligns with FMCSA requirements.
-For example, if your ELD malfunctions or is revoked, having a backup plan, such as familiarity with manual logs or mobile apps, can save you from costly penalties.

 You May Also Like: What Canadian Drivers Need to Know About HOS Rules in 2025?